brettfazio/parallel-astar-rust/README.md

 ### Sequential A*

-Simple go into any of the named directories (e.g. Brett or Ellie) and do `rustc FILE.rs` to compile and then `./FILE` to run.
+Simply go into any of the named directories (e.g. Brett or Ellie) and run `rustc FILE.rs` to compile and then `./FILE` to execute.

 ### Decentralized A*

+In the "decen" folder, run `rustc DA.rs` and then `./DA`.

 ### KPBFS

-In the KPBFS folder run `cargo build` and then `cargo run`
+In the "kpbfs" folder, run `cargo build` and then `cargo run`.